$0 Northwest Territories Foster Care Quick-Start Checklist

 Long-Term Foster Care

-Long-term care is for children who cannot return home.
-The reunification plan has been closed, the child's legal status may be moving toward a Crown wardship, and they need a family environment that provides genuine permanency — not a temporary stop.
+Long-term care is for children who cannot return home and provides a permanent sense of family.
+They need a family environment that provides genuine permanency — not a temporary stop.

 Long-term foster parenting is the most demanding and also the most relational type of care.
 You are not a placeholder.
 You are, in functional terms, a parent.
-The child's education, medical care, cultural identity, and emotional development are all within your sphere of responsibility for a period measured in years.
+The child's education, medical care, cultural identity, and emotional development are all within your sphere of responsibility for the duration of the placement.

 In the NWT, long-term foster parents are expected to:

-- Participate in Plan of Care Committee reviews — community-based committees that include volunteers from the child's home community and review the care plan annually
+• Participate in Plan of Care Committee reviews — community-based committees that include volunteers from the child's home community and help review the care plan

 Long-term placements generate attachment — for the child and for the foster family.
 This creates both the most meaningful outcomes and the most complex endings.
 Children in long-term NWT foster care may eventually be adopted by their foster family, return to the birth family under different circumstances, or transition to independence as young adults.
 All of these endings require emotional preparation.